 What is skill-based hiring?

-Skill-based hiring is exactly what it sounds like, it’s deciding which candidates to hire for a position based on the hard and soft skills that they have.
+Skill-based hiring is precisely what it sounds like, it’s deciding which candidates to hire for a position based on the hard and soft skills that they have.
 This differs from the role-based hiring that most companies currently use exclusively, which focuses primarily on education and past experience.

 The process of skill-based hiring would mean that when scanning through a potential candidate’s application, the main focus would be on the skills they had and how they could fit into the position.
-Meaning, regardless of the industry they worked in before or their educational background you consider how their skills fit the open position.
+Meaning, that regardless of the industry they worked in before or their educational background, you consider how their skills fit the open position.

-An example of hiring based on skill
+An example of hiring for skills

 But, perhaps the second candidate has actually worked on large coding projects for several years and has self-trained these skills using the wealth of resources available on the internet.
 With regular hiring techniques, there’s a good chance that this individual would be filtered out in the early stages of the recruitment funnel.
 Skill-based recruitment, however, would mean that both these candidates would be judged equally on their skills and experience rather than education and qualifications.